AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

-# What is data science?
+# What is Data Science?

 !!! success "Learning outcomes:"
 	After completing this lesson you should be able to: